How to turn boring bypass closet doors into farm style charm

-Fill in underlayment plywood seams
+Step 2: Fill underlayment plywood seams

-Whitewash underlayment plywood
+Step 3: Whitewash underlayment plywood

 At first I thought I was going to leave it natural but there were too many imperfections not to mention not all of the boards were cut vertically.
 But I wanted to show the grain somehow.
 This is when I decided to white wash the doors.

-With a plastic container half filled with water, eggshell pure white Behr paint, and a brush I was ready to paint.
+With a plastic container half filled with water, eggshell Pure White Behr paint, and a brush I was ready to paint.
 First, dab brush in paint then dip in water.
 Brush on and smooth out.
-You will get drips but if you quickly brush the drips outward the drips are no longer a problem.
+You will get drips but if you quickly brush the drips outward, the drips are no longer a problem.

-Attach dummy hinges and pulls
+Step 4: Attach dummy hinges and pulls

 The faux bypass closet doors certainly are not dull!
 While this was a multi-step, multi-day project, I couldn't be happier with the results.
 The doors are heavier and they are no longer bypass doors due to the handles.
 I'm okay with that.

 If you have some pretty dull bypass doors, don't be afraid to give them life.
 This was an affordable upgrade and something anyone could do.
-See how I frugally updated my second hand dressers here and what I did with one of the walls here.

 What have you transformed lately?
 Did it turn out like you originally planned?
-Would love to hear your story.

-Be sure to pin and share.
+Be sure to pin and share, thx.